Ajmaljalal/task-paper/README.md

 # 📝 TaskPaper

+TaskPaper helps you stay focused on what matters most by intelligently surfacing urgent tasks from your calendar right on your desktop.
 A macOS menu bar app that generates dynamic wallpapers based on your calendar events with AI-powered task triaging.

 ![TaskPaper Icon](https://img.shields.io/badge/macOS-10.14+-blue?style=flat-square&logo=apple)
 ![Python](https://img.shields.io/badge/Python-3.10+-green?style=flat-square&logo=python)